davidmoreno/rtpmidid/README.md

 For mDNS discovered endpoints, the connection is delayed until the alsa seq connection.

 Also it can connect to other endpoints by ip and port.
-Right now it is only possible at but in the future via some other running mechanism, as watching for a config file changes.
+It's possible to create new connection via command line with `rtpmidid-cli connect NAME IP PORT`.
+There are variations to connect that skip the name and port.

 ### Exporting